Peter Brötzmann

-Peter Brötzmann (born 6 March 1941) is a German saxophonist and clarinetist.
+Peter Brötzmann (6 March 1941 – 22 June 2023) was a German jazz saxophonist and clarinetist regarded as a central and pioneering figure in European free jazz.
+Throughout his career, he released over fifty albums as a bandleader.
+Amongst his many collaborators were key figures in free jazz, including Derek Bailey, Anthony Braxton and Cecil Taylor, as well as experimental musicians such as Keiji Haino and Charles Hayward.
+His 1968 Machine Gun became "one of the landmark albums of 20th-century free jazz".

 Biography

-Early life
+Life

-Brötzmann was born in Remscheid, North Rhine-Westphalia, Germany.
+Brötzmann was born in Remscheid on 6 March 1941.
 He studied painting in Wuppertal and was involved with the Fluxus movement but grew dissatisfied with art galleries and exhibitions.
 He experienced his first jazz concert when he saw American jazz musician Sidney Bechet while still in school at Wuppertal, and it made a lasting impression.
+He was also inspired by Miles Davis and John Coltrane.

-He has not abandoned his art training.
-Brötzmann has designed most of his album covers.
-He taught himself to play clarinets, then saxophones; he is also known for playing the tárogató.
+Brötzmann had not abandoned his art training, designing most of his album covers.
+He taught himself to play clarinet and saxophone, and is also known for playing the tárogató.
 Among his first musical partnerships was with double bassist Peter Kowald.
 For Adolphe Sax, Brötzmann's first recording, was released in 1967 and featured Kowald and drummer Sven-Åke Johansson.
-In 1968 Machine Gun, an octet recording, was released.
-The album was self-produced under his BRO record label imprint and sold at concerts, but it was later marketed by FMP.
-In 2007 Atavistic reissued Machine Gun.
+In 1968, Machine Gun, an octet recording, was released.
+The album was self-produced under his BRO record label imprint and sold at concerts, and later marketed by FMP.
+In 2007, Atavistic reissued Machine Gun.
+"Machine Gun" was a nickname Don Cherry gave him "to describe his violent style".

+Brötzmann died on 22 June 2023, at the age of 82, at home in Wuppertal, Germany.